 Author/Historian Returns to His First Love: Coaching Crew

-My name is Peter Mallory, and I recently spent seven years researching a four-volume, 2,500-page celebration of rowing as sport, and now the book is complete and in the hands of readers worldwide.
+My name is Peter Mallory, and I recently spent seven years researching a four-volume, 2,500-page celebration of rowing as sport, and as of early 2012 the book is complete and in the hands of readers worldwide.

 Whether you are interested in me as an author/historian or as a mentor/consultant/coach, this award-winning website is intended for you.
 There is a gallery of historic photos along with excerpts and international reviews of The Sport of Rowing, an archive of all my blogs, as well as information about me and about LMU.
 Enjoy!

-The Publishing Event of 2011 Has Become the Precious Possesion of Today!
+The Publishing Event of 2011 Has Become the Precious Possession of Today!

-The Sport of Rowing contains wonderful stories, anecdotes and compelling tales, some told for the very first time, as well as photos and images from historic films, many long forgotten, along with the words of athletes and coaches who have made rowing history.
-The book also addresses how the great historic boats actually rowed.
+My own book covers not a single extraordinary crew but rather the entire sweep of rowing history.
+It contains wonderful stories and compelling tales, some told for the very first time, as well as photos and images from historic films, many long forgotten, along with the words of athletes and coaches who have made rowing history.
+My book also addresses how the great historic boats actually rowed.
 This subject has never before been fully explored.

 The four-volume soft cover standard edition, same format, same content, same full color illustrations, has now also sold out in North America.
 I am profoundly grateful to our exclusive U.S. internet sales site: www.row2k.com.
-A limited number of standard editions remain for sale to visitors to Richard Way Booksellers (Contact Diana at firstname.lastname@example.org.) and to our publisher,the River & Rowing Museum (http://rrm.co.uk/), both in Henley-on-Thames, England, as well as on the British Rowperfect Website (www.rowperfect.co.uk).
+A limited number of standard editions remain for sale to visitors to our publisher, the River & Rowing Museum (http://rrm.co.uk/), both in Henley-on-Thames, England, as well as on the British Rowperfect Website (www.rowperfect.co.uk).
 The price is 150 British pounds, and then if you live outside of the United Kingdom you also have to get it shipped, and that can be expensive since the sets are so bulky and heavy.

 A Few Collector Sets of The Sport of Rowing Still Available!